How to form diatonic chords of F sharp minor scale?

 We use uppercase roman numeral numbers to represent major chords, lowercase to represent minor chords, uppercase with a small plus sign to represent augmented chords, and lowercase with a small circle to represent diminished chords.

-The seven diatonic chords formed from the key of F sharp minor are:
+The seven diatonic chords in the F sharp minor key are:

 i.
 F♯ – A – C♯ (F Sharp minor chord)